Did Early Christians Observe the Fall Holy Days?

 Yes, there were seven commanded holy convocation days of rest, other than the weekly Sabbath: 1st and last Day of Unleavened Bread, Pentecost--and the four Holy Days that occur in the seventh month.

-Some wonder if the early Christians kept the Fall holy days.
+Some wonder if the early Christians kept the Fall holy days (they did--check out the free online book Should You Keep God's Holy Days or Demonic Holidays?).
 And if so, when did many professing Christians change and observe things like Halloween, All Saints' Day, the Day of the Dead, All Souls' Day, and/or Christmas instead?

 Why did this change occur?